-Any controlled environment or cleanroom is expected to maintain a contamination free, conditioned and consistent air flow.
-Maintaining consistent cleanroom airflow is essential to keep these spaces compliant with industry standards towards their intended research or manufacturing ends.
+Any controlled environment or cleanroom is expected to maintain a contamination-free, conditioned, and consistent air flow.
+Maintaining consistent cleanroom airflow is essential to keeping these spaces compliant with industry standards towards their intended research or manufacturing ends.
 There are multiple components to effective cleanroom strategy, but properly implementing and using an air filter system is one of the most important & critical parts.

 Proper airflow ensures that all air meets the filters that will help keep it clean before it reaches to any controlled space.

 Particulate matter can be airborne to spread contamination.
 These types of impurities can include everything from bacteria through dust.
 HEPA (highly efficient particulate air) filters are popular even in public consumer settings and can serve as a basic tool even in the cleanroom; but other filters exist that may be used in parallel for maximum particulate filtration, such as ultra-low particulate air (ULPA) filters with highest MERV rating.
 Normally filter efficiency is gauged with MERV rating.
 Higher the number better the filtration.

 But particles are not the only contaminants.
 Odors and fumes are matters of concern in cleanrooms as well, and can signal opportunities for cross-contamination, exposure, and even long-term erosion.
 Adsorption via carbon filters is the single most common way in which fumes, vapors, and odors are removed across all industries, from pharmaceutical through aerospace engineering.
 Strategic placement throughout a cleanroom can render even small amounts of activated carbon highly effective at such filtration, but once again, its efficacy is dictated by proper air flow throughout the space.

 Air Should be Conditioned for Both Temperature and Humidity